mira01/joe/problem.md

     |                    |     connection.
     |                    |

+Client: "HELLO", "filename"
+Server response: "READY" or "ERROR", "descriptive text"

+Client: "CHUNK", "filename", "offset", "size", "checksum", "data" Server response: "READY" or "ERROR", "descriptive text"

+Client: "CLOSE", "filename", "size"
+Server response: "READY" or "ERROR", "descriptive text"

+Protocol rules:
+  1. First message: HELLO
+  2. Then 0-* messages CHUNK.
+The filename must match the one in HELLO.
+The chunks in transit (=with no answer yet), as defined by offset and size, must not overlap.
+  3. Last message: CLOSE.
+The filename must match the one in HELLO.
+All chunks must have been already transfered (no gaps).
+The size must match the size of the file transfered (size is equal to offset+size of the chunk with highest offset).
+Error handling:
+  1. HELLO: ERROR means no new transfer has been set up.
+If any file is already in transit, it's not affected.
+  2. CHUNK: ERROR means this particular chunk is rejected.
+It does not affect any other chunk.
+  3. CLOSE: ERROR means abort of the transfer of this filename.
+After ERROR, a new HELLO is necessary for any further transfer of this file.
+What should work:
+  1. Handle of multiple files in transfer from the same client.
+  2. Hanlde of multiple clients.
+  3. Reject attempts to transfer the same file from multiple requests (same client or different clients)

   Problems:
   1) Try to communicate using czmq pull & push functions
   2) Try to use czmq functions router (for server) and dealer (for client) on your local machine using the protocol